 For more appetizers, check out these easy appetizers for a crowd or these savory mini tart recipes.

-If you love any of these recipes, please give it a 5 start rating!
+If you love this bubbly cocktail or any of the recipes on this site, please give them a 5-star rating!
 It helps others to see it and I appreciate it so much!

 Cranberry Mimosa Recipe